Balikuddembe/Bookstore-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I am deeply grateful to the Zeplin Project for providing me with such exceptional design guidance that enabled me to efficiently and effectively build this project.
-I am truly indebted to all those who have contributed to this invaluable resource, and would like to express my sincere appreciation for their efforts.
+I am truly indebted to all those who have contributed to this invaluable resource, and would like to express my sincere appreciation for their efforts.Above all i thank microverse for giving me an opporyunity to learn

 <p align="right">(<a href="#readme-top">back to top</a>)</p>